Fight-Foundation/Whitepaper/roadmap.md

 ## 2027+

-We begin the **FightHub** rollout—an interoperable network of partner apps and leagues that honor **FightID**, **FP**, and **$FIGHT**—and we onboard global fight organizations into the ecosystem.
+We begin the **FightHub** rollout—an interoperable network of partner apps and leagues that honor **Fight.ID**, **FP**, and **$FIGHT**—and we onboard global fight organizations into the ecosystem.
 We also experiment with **AR/VR fan experiences** that use identity and reputation for access and progression.
 By this stage, the DAO operates **fully matured treasury policies** financed by real, diversified revenues. **FightGear** business model ready for launch with stand-alone P&L as the retail arm of the core digital product business.

 **Why this matters:** FightHub turns our stack into a standard for combat-sports participation, compounding network effects as more partners and fans align on one identity, one reputation system, and one token. **FightGear** business adds value both in revenue and marketing adoption.